Michigan attorney discusses whether payments under workers’ comp are income tax free.

 Many of our clients receive both workers’ compensation and Social Security disability benefits.
 This situation could create an offset where SSDI payments are automatically reduced by the Social Security Administration.
 Unfortunately, we have seen disabled individuals taxed for the offset amount despite not actually receiving this money.
-Make sure to speak with an experienced workers’ compensation attorney should this occur or if you have any other questions regarding if you workers’ comp benefits are taxable.
+Make sure to speak with an experienced attorney should this occur or if you have any other questions regarding if you workers’ comp benefits are taxable.

 Michigan Workers Comp Lawyers never charges a fee to evaluate a potential case.
 Our law firm has represented injured and disabled workers exclusively for more than 35 years.
 Call (844) 316-8033 for a free consultation today.